Frequently Asked Questions

 If we used Derm Shield:

-Other brands call it Second Skin, Saniderm, etc. take it off 24 hours after you leave the shop.
+Also known as Second Skin, Saniderm, etc. by other brands, Take it off 24 hours after you leave the shop.

-Granted it hasn’t come off and your tattoo hasn’t been exposed, if so take it off.
+Granted it hasn’t come off and your tattoo hasn’t been exposed, if so take it off as soon as it has been exposed.
 Keep an eye on the area surrounding the wrap, as a very small number of people do get a reaction to the adhesive.
 This tends to look like a rash around, rather than on the tattoo, and it is often on individuals whom also get a reaction to bandaids.

 Once you take it off:

-Clean your hands well, splash some water in the area and clean gently with either Baby Soap, or Antibacterial Soap.
-Unscented preferably.
-Clean gently with your fingers, do not scrub nor pressure clean the area.
+Clean your hands well, splash some lukewarm water in the area and clean gently with either Baby Soap, or Antibacterial Soap, Unscented preferably.
+Clean gently with your fingers, do not scrub nor pressure wash the area.

-Once it is clean, Dab dry with new paper towels.
+Once it is clean, Dab dry with clean paper towels or just let the area air dry.
 Do not wipe nor use any other kind of towel that has been used before.

 First day after you take it off: